ThabisoM7/ShellCode-Project/README.md

-# Shellcode Lab – Educational Exercise with Metasploit, C++, and PowerShell
+# SHELLCODE LAB – Educational Exercise with Metasploit, C++, and PowerShell

 ## Overview
 This project is a **controlled virtual lab environment** where I experimented with: